DATA at Universal Document

 Q: Is this data suitable for AI training?

 A: Yes.
 We hear the disclaimer "AI makes mistakes" everywhere.
-Our datasets are designed to reduce that – by providing physician-verified, high-quality training data that filters out noise and low-evidence studies.
+Our datasets are designed to reduce that – by providing high-quality training data, machine-scored against physician-designed criteria, that filters out noise and low-evidence studies.

 Q: What format is the data in?